kubernetes-sigs/aws-load-balancer-controller/docs/setup.md

 		  value: us-west-1
 		```

 	- `CLUSTER_NAME`: name of the cluster.
-Must be under 11 characters and cannot contain `-`.
 If doing auto-detection of subnets (described in prerequisites above) `CLUSTER_NAME` must match the AWS tags associated with the subnets you wish ALBs to be provisioned.

 		```yaml
 		- name: CLUSTER_NAME